Did Sgr cause the vertical waves in the solar neighbourhood?: Comparing to Sagittarius

 Another limitation of our model is that it is purely one dimensional and therefore does not capture the range of vertical frequencies that are present in the solar neighbourhood at a given vertical action due to the vertical orbital frequency's dependence on, e.g., the angular momentum (which is ultimately the reason that the \emph{Gaia} phase-space spiral stands out so strongly when colour-coding the vertical phase space by angular momentum; \citealt{Binney2018}).
 Using a realistic three-dimensional quasi-isothermal distribution function \citep{binney2011} for an old stellar population in the solar neighbourhood and computing the vertical actions and frequencies for a sample of stars sampled from it in \texttt{MWPotential2014}, we determine that the spread in vertical frequency at a given vertical action is about 20\,\%, with an overall mean shift of about 10\,\% (due to the asymmetric drift).
-These frequency differences from the one-dimensional model are smaller than the $\sim 35\,\%$ shift in mass required above to get a better match to the observed asymmetry and velocity, and as we discussed before, even then a good match cannot really be said to have been attained.
+These frequency differences from the one-dimensional model are smaller than the $\sim 25\,\%$ shift in mass required above to get a better match to the observed asymmetry and velocity, and as we discussed before, even with this shift, a good match cannot really be said to have been attained as the velocity and asymmetry never agree with the data at the same time.

 We have established that adding self-gravity to the disc does not help with reproducing the observed asymmetry in the disc for any Sgr model.
 We have also discussed the parameters of the model we would have to tweak to make it agree with observations.
-Not only did we have to choose the fastest moving Sgr orbit, but we also had to change the mass of the disc by $\sim 35\%$.
+Even when we consider the effects of the LMC, it does not change Sgr's orbit enough to find a match.
+Not only did we have to choose the fastest moving Sgr orbit, but we also had to change the mass of the disc by $\sim 25\%$.
 This is significantly outside the margin of error measured for the total mid-plane density of the disc \citep[e.g.,][]{p0-2} and we also argued that the spread in vertical frequencies coming from the spread in angular momenta in the solar neighbourhood (in a full three-dimensional disc model) is too small to significantly affect our conclusions.
 After making all these changes, we still could not match both the observed asymmetry and the mean vertical velocity.
 These all stack up against Sgr being the cause of the observed perturbation to the vertical disc.